netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_runner.md

 cisco@aac-lab-pod-1-control:~$ curl -L -X GET 'https://api.ciscospark.com/v1/rooms' -H 'Authorization: Bearer <BEARER>' | json_pp -json_opt pretty,canonical
 ```

 In the above command, replace the \<BEARER> value with Bot Access Token value that you received when the Webex Bot was created.
 If all went well, you will receive a response containing a JSON body.
-Copy the `id` and `title` as this contains the `Room ID` and the `Title` that will be needed in our drone pipeline in a later section.
+Copy the `id` and `title` as this contains the `Room ID` and the `Title` that will be needed in our Gitlab pipeline in a later section.

 ```
 {